nilearn/nilearn/doc/connectivity/connectome_extraction.rst

 .. topic:: **Page summary**

-   Given a set of time-series (eg as extracted in the previous section A *functional connectome* is a set of connections representing brain interactions between regions.
-Here we show the use of sparse-inverse covariance estimators to extract functional connectomes.
+   Given a set of time-series (eg as extracted in the previous section) A *functional connectome* is a set of connections representing brain interactions between regions.
+Here we show the use of sparse-inverse covariance to extract functional connectomes focussing only on direct interactions between regions.

 .. contents:: **Contents**
     :local: